minhleeit/ZsecurityApp/readme.md

 1. `npm start`, and choose the platform

+# Adding the function for SMS

+1. `amplify add function` Follow the instructions.

 # Troubleshooting

 1. If you run into the error `Invariant Violation: Tried to register two views with the same name RNSafeAreaProvider`, run: